 And the FDA issued just eight pathogen-related food safety recalls since the start of the pandemic.

 The reputation of food, beverage, and dietary supplement companies is built on trust, quality, and safety.
 A recall can spell disaster.
-To help address this serious issue, TraceGains asked Bryan Armentrout, CEO of the Food Leadership Group, to share what the FDA is looking for based on the latest enforcement actions, and what you can do to ensure your company avoids a costly recall.
-Register for the webinar here.
+To help address this serious issue, TraceGains asked Bryan Armentrout, CEO of the Food Leadership Group, shared what the FDA is looking for based on the latest enforcement actions, and what you can do to ensure your company avoids a costly recall.
+Check out the on-demand webinar here.